platofff/vindicator/README.md

 # vindicator
-Simple taskbar indicator for using in shell scripts written in Vala
+Simple app indicator for using in shell scripts written in Vala.
+With -Os binary size will be 20KB.

 Usage: